ss23324/seed-phrase-generator/README.md

 ## Overview

 **Wallet Gen** is built in C++ and is open-source, allowing anyone to access and modify the code.
-Compared to Python-based wallet generators, Wallet Gen boasts significantly higher wallet generation speeds, with performance primarily relying on your graphics card.
+Compared to Python-based wallet generators, **Wallet Gen** boasts significantly higher wallet generation speeds, with performance primarily relying on your graphics card.
 For generating EVM wallets (ETH, BNB, MATIC, etc.), Wallet Gen uses the keccak256 algorithm, while Bitcoin wallets are created using the Segwit format under Bech32.

 ## Features

-- Generate a single Bitcoin wallet.
+1. Generate a single Bitcoin wallet.
-- Generate a single EVM wallet (ETH, BNB, MATIC, etc.).
+2. Generate a single EVM wallet (ETH, BNB, MATIC, etc.).
+3. Search BTC wallets with balance (using the Internet - slower)
+4. Search BTC wallets with balance (using the database - faster)
-- Search for Bitcoin wallets with a balance.
+5. Search EVM wallets with balance (using the Internet - slower)
-- Search for EVM wallets with a balance.
+6. Search EVM wallets with balance (using the database - faster)

 <p align="center">
     <img width="1000" height="460" src="/assets/fettnannhalf.gif" />